 But, what happens when there are two or more accepted and viable treatment options?
 In situations like these, the doctor is required to exercise professional judgment.
 When there is a bad outcome due to a medical decision where multiple accepted diagnoses or treatment options existed, the medical professional may be able to invoke the “two schools of thought defense” When applicable, the “two schools of thought” defense is a complete defense to a medical malpractice claim.

 The decision in Jones v.
 Chider states that when “competent medical authority is divided, a physician will not be held responsible if in the exercise of his judgment he followed a course of treatment advocated by a considerable number of recognized and respected professionals in his given area of expertise.”
 What this means, is that the two schools of thought defense are available when there are two (or more) accepted treatments for a condition.
 Further, this means that despite a bad outcome or the possibility that better results could have potentially been achieved, no medical malpractice occurred.
 There was simply a bad outcome.

 For example, there is currently a split of authority regarding whether asymptomatic men should be screened for prostate cancer by PSA-level testing.
 Advocates for increased testing point to benefits including the significant number of people who die from prostate cancer and the possibility of early detection.
 Detractors point to the fact that the PSA screening test is fairly likely to return both false-positives and false negatives.
 Further, they point to the fact that certain individuals can only be diagnosed by exam.
 For a patient without prostate cancer symptoms and without increased risk factors, a doctor may have to decide whether the screening is appropriate.
 In this instance, a doctor may decide either course of action due to the apparent acceptance of both schools of thought by a significant number of medical experts.
-If there were to be a bad outcome the doctor may invoke this defense by
+Contact a surgery injury lawyer if you have been hurt due to poor medical care.

 Put Our Medical Malpractice Experience to Work for You